 Marc is currently a single widowed father of one son (Gabriel).

 Marc graduated from Immaculata in 1992 (where he met Marina).
 Marc is a triple-alumni of Ottawa’s post-secondary institutes, having obtained a bachelors from the University of Ottawa in Political Science with a minor in History, then a masters from Carleton University in Political Science and also a Teacher of English as a Second Language certificate from Alonquin College.
 And later a certificate in Digital Music Production at Algonquin.

-Marc began creating and recording his own music at home in July 1989 (under the alias Asterix until 1997 and then as Warhorse) first using an analogue 4-track machine and later on with a digital 8-track machine, and in recent years with Cubase.
+Marc began creating and recording his own music at home in July 1989 (under the alias Asterix until 1997 and then as Warhorse) first using an analogue 4-track machine, later a digital 8-track machine, and in recent years with Cubase.

 His work in a real studio began in fall 2001 when he was invited to sing on the CD Songs For the Soul by Karen Lahaise, a long time St Joe’s choir mate at the time.
 This was recorded at SATB Studio (now called St Francis Studio) operated by Armando Prini, himself a former musician and director of St Joseph’s choir, whom Marc has known since 1990.
 Marc would later participate in Karen’s second album Shelter of My Heart as well.
 Elsewhere, Marc has also done vocal session work in 2017 for a project by Sjef Frenken (not yet released).

 In early 2002, Marc decided to start his own CD project.
 It took a while for the production to finally get started.
 There were many lengthy delays and false starts, in Feb 2003 and summer 2004, but come fall 2005 and the two years that followed, work was done in earnest and the long-awaited CD was finally released in November 2007.
 The CD includes favourites from his choir past as well as compositions written by himself or written with his eldest brother, Michael.